pberba/ctf-solutions/20180907_nox/decryptor/README.md

 e = 65537
 ```

-The server offer the decrypt any ciphertext given to you but will not send it back if it is equal to the flag.
+The server offers the decrypt any ciphertext given to you but will not send it back if it is equal to the flag.

 ```
 $ nc chal.noxale.com 4242